-This intensive six-week live bootcamp meets weekly on Sundays.
+This intensive six-week live bootcamp meets weekly on Fridays.
 Pro screenwriter Conor Kyle takes you from blank page to the first draft of a complete original pilot screenplay.
 You’ll attend a three-hour class session each week in which we’ll walk through the entire process of conceiving, outlining, and writing an original TV pilot.

 This is an intensive crash-course for all skill levels, intended to keep students motivated and on track as they make their story come to life.
 Conor will make plenty of time to take questions from students, as well as to review your work and offer feedback.
 You can view Conor’s previous class videos on Twitter, YouTube and Twitch

 Week 3: Scene Cards